senderle/topic-modeling-tool/_posts/2017-01-06-quickstart.markdown

 <img src="{{site.baseurl}}/images/pivot-table-year-to-row.png" alt="Move year to row" title="Move year to row" width="331" height="524" />

 At this point, we'll have a table with a row for each year.
-For each row in this new table, *all* the rows in the original table (`TopicsMetadata.csv`) with the same year will be grouped together into one, and the values for each of the columns in those rows will be aggregated.
+For each row in this new table, *all* the rows in the original table (`topics-metadata.csv`) with the same year will be grouped together into one, and the values for each of the columns in those rows will be aggregated.
 But first we have to select which values to aggregate.
 Until we do, the remaining columns will be blank, like this:

 <img src="{{site.baseurl}}/images/pivot-table-year-row-example.png" alt="Empty year table" title="Empty year table" width="430" height="523" />